imixs/open-bpmn-vscode-integration/README.md

     $ yarn install
     $ vsce package --yarn

-**Note:** The file `src/server-config.json` contains the server part configuration.
-Make sure that the corresponding .jar file is part of the `/server` folder

-You can check the file with :
+You can check the result file with :

     $ vsce ls